Directional Tutorial¶

 401 Index Prescription¶

-The notion of encoding rotation angles on dual edges, as means to encode deviation from parallel transport between adjacent tangent planes, appeared in several formats in the literature 6,12.
-The formulation and notation we use in Directional is that of Trivial Connections 6.
+The notion of encoding rotation angles on dual edges, as a means to encode deviation from parallel transport between adjacent tangent planes, appeared in several formats in the literature [Ray et al. 2008].
+The formulation and notation we use in Directional is that of Trivial Connections [Crane et al. 2010].
 Trivial connection solves for a single rotation angle \delta_{ij} per (dual) edge e_{ij} between two faces f_i and f_j, encoding the deviation from parallel transport between them.
 The algorithm first computes a spanning set of basis cycles, around all of which the sum of \delta_{ij} has to be prescribed.
 The summation is defined as a matrix H. Every such cycle (row in the matrix) has an original curvature K_0, and the prescribed index defines an alternative curvature that is induced by the vector field (and hence it’s a trivial connection).
 The algorithm solves for the smoothest field, in the 2-norm least squares sense, as follows:

 Basis Cycles¶